redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 What type of tag is the `<title>`?

-- An ending tag
+- An ending tag.

-- An opening tag
+- An opening tag.

-- A beginning tag
+- A beginning tag.

-- A closing tag
+- A closing tag.

+- A starting tag.

 ///type=SS, answer[4]

-what is the purpose of the <!Doctype html>?
+What is the purpose of the <!Doctype html>?

 - It serves as the comment section of HTML.